The Academy

 Ryan Doyle Valdés (Academy Manager)

-Montréal-based conductor and singer, Ryan Doyle Valdés is most recently serving as Project Manager for PODIUM 2024, Canada’s national conference and festival for choral conductors, singers, and enthusiasts.
-In May 2024, he helped lead the combined efforts of Choral Canada and the Alliance chorale du Québec to welcome over 400 delegates, thousands of audience members, and choirs from across Canada and beyond to Montréal for a celebration of song and choral research.
+Montréal-based conductor and singer Ryan Doyle Valdés most recently served as Project Manager for PODIUM 2024, Canada’s national conference and festival for choral conductors, singers, and enthusiasts.
+In May 2024, he helped lead the combined efforts of Choral Canada and the Alliance chorale du Québec to welcome over 400 delegates, thousands of audience members, and choirs from across Canada and beyond to Montréal for a celebration of choral singing and research.